GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

   We need to preserve CommonJS files’ ability to `require` CommonJS `.js` files, and ESM files need some way to import `.js` CommonJS files.

-- The [package exports proposal][jkrems/proposal-pkg-exports] covers how Node should locate an ESM package’s entry point and how Node should locate deep imports of files inside ESM packages.

-  File extensions (and filenames or paths) can be irrelevant for deep imports, allowing specifiers like `"lodash/forEach"` to resolve to a path like `./node_modules/lodash/collections/each.js` via the package exports map.

-  That proposal covers how such files are _located,_ while this proposal discusses how such files are _parsed._ The two proposals are intended as complements for each other.

 - This proposal only covers `import` statement specifiers; this doesn’t aim to also cover `--eval`, STDIN, command line flags, extensionless files or any of the other ways Node can import an entry point into a project or package.

   We intend to build on this proposal with a follow up to cover entry points.

-## Real World Data
+## Real world data

-As part of preparing the package exports proposal, @GeoffreyBooth did [research][npm-packages-module-field-analysis] into public NPM registry packages using ESM syntax already, as identified by packages that define a `"module"` field in their `package.json` files.
+As part of preparing this proposal, @GeoffreyBooth did [research][npm-packages-module-field-analysis] into public NPM registry packages using ESM syntax already, as identified by packages that define a `"module"` field in their `package.json` files.
 There are 941 such packages as of 2018-10-22.

 A project was created with those packages `npm install`ed, creating a gigantic `node_modules` folder containing 96,923 JavaScript (`.js` or `.mjs`) files.